nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
    1.complete edit profile form - first name , last name enable to PUT()

-   2.fix spell select copy in character create (done)

-   3.clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links ()
+   2.clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links ()

-   4.a. - fix table displayment in character create ()
+   3.a. - fix table displayment in character create ()
-   4.b.  maybe need one terminal command to run all the flask apps for docker ()
+   3.b.  maybe need one terminal command to run all the flask apps for docker ()

-   5.
+   4.make sure remember me checkbox is working also in the login component not just on the modal ()

-   6. implement chracter create completely + fix Gemini integration : ()
+   5. implement chracter create completely + fix Gemini integration : ()
          - change the intagration so API does not use the DB collection ()
          - add more templates for chat to make game gen quicker ()